India's Shaw hits 244 for Northants in One-Day Cup

 Taunton: Somerset v Sussex

-Old Trafford: Lancashire v leicestershire (14:00)
+Old Trafford: Lancashire v Leicestershire (14:00)

+Meanwhile someone masquerading as a Lancashire player is apparently playing in another Competition today - seriously, does Jos Buttler still have a contract with the Red Rose and if so, why?!